At tornado-hit school, colored stickers and pencils litter ruins

 Pink and green pencils and sparkling colored stickers are scattered amid twisted piles of metal, wood and bricks.

-Unlike the Plaza Towers elementary school, where seven children died in a powerful 1.3 mile wide tornado on Monday, no one died at the Briarwood school.
+Unlike the Plaza Towers elementary school, where seven children died in a powerful 1.3 mile (2 km) wide tornado on Monday, no one died at the Briarwood school.

 But just as at Plaza Towers, students, parents and teachers huddled in hallways, bathrooms and closets, hiding under books and backpacks.
 They cried, prayed and hoped, somehow, to survive.